rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#12-May-2020.md

     and containing several other interesting in-tree Rust crypto projects.
   - [dusk-network], a blockchain written in Go, has multiple Rust crypto projects, [phoenix], a ZK transaction model, [Poseidon252], a hash function, and many more.
 It apears that they support smart contracts written in Rust.
+  - [Golem].
+A non-Rust blockchain with a large number of Rust projects, including [gMorph], a homomorphic encryption library, and several WASM-related projects.
+Their [yagna] project looks like it might be a reimplementation of Golem in Rust.
   - [Tendermint], another Go blockchain, also has many Rust crypto and security projects.
   - [Komodo], uses Rust for their cross-chain [AtomixDEX] matchmaking network.
   - [IOTA] is [developing some new projects in Rust][iod].